Gastric Sleeve Surgery

 What happens after gastric sleeve surgery?

-to eat small meals for your small stomach.
+need to eat small meals for your small stomach.

 People who have weight-loss surgery may have trouble getting enough vitamins and minerals.